riazhsks/multilingual-annotated-poems/README.md

 # This repository contains

-:one: A collection of seven poetry corpora in five languages (English, German, Spanish, Czech, Hungarian) enriched with annotations.
+:one: A collection of seven poetry corpora in five languages (English, German, Spanish, Czech and Hungarian) enriched with annotations.
+- Five corpora (English, German, classical Czech (hereafter CCV) and a combination of two Spanish corpora) are provided with full annotations.
+- Two corpora (Hungarian and modern Czech (hereafter C3P)) are provided with standalone annotations.
+- For four corpora (CCV, C3P, Hungarian and German) an extended version of annotations, which includes new labels of poetic forms obtained via a rule-based model with the weight configuration S5, is also provided.

 :two: Trained models for automatic classification of poetic forms: